lmorandini/grunt-clouddity/README.md

 Copies a series of files or directory from the development machine to the deployed nodes.

+### clouddity:addhosts

+Adds the cluster IP addresses to the each /etc/hosts of the nodes.

 ### clouddity:pull

 Pulls Docker images from a registry to all nodes in the cluster.